Timer/jocse-paper/paper.md

 # Methodology
 ## Processors
-TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout.
+TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout The first natural step to parallelizing computation is to inspect utilizing multiple cores (or threads) simultaneously on the machine.
+This can be done by running multiple instances of the program, or by implementing code which takes advantage of multiple cores.
+Analyzing

 TODO: explain why MPI was not used
 TODO: explain why cuda not applicable
 TODO: explain how processors were tested